-To display the list of commands in the UEFI Shell and break after one screen:

 '''

-Shell> help -b
+To display the list of commands in the UEFI Shell and break after one screen: {\tt Shell>\ help\ -b}

 - Displays commands list or verbose help of a

-command

 alias

 - Displays, creates, or deletes aliases in the

 UEFI Shell

+attrib

 - Displays or changes the attributes of files

-attrib

 or directories

+cd

 - Displays or changes the current directory

 cls

 - Clears the standard output with an optional

 background color

+- Binds an EFI driver to a device and starts

 connect

-- Binds an EFI driver to a device and starts

 the driver

 - Copies one or more files/directories to

 copy

 another location

 To display help information of a Shell command - Is:

 Shell> help ls

 Shell> ? ls

-Shell> 1s -?
+Shell> ls -?

 '''

-To display the list of commands that start with character 'p': Shell> help p\ pause - Prints a message and suspends for keyboard input hexedit
+To display the list of commands that start with character 'p': Shell> help p pause - Prints a message and suspends for keyboard input hexedit